Real-world bookkeeping, payroll, tax and cash flow tactics for operating a compliant, profitable childcare program

 Depreciation and capital expenditures

 Keep a separate list of capital purchases (playground equipment, furniture, vehicles) and capitalize only those items that meet your threshold.
 Amortize assets throughout their useful lives and amortize the expense monthly so that actual operating costs are recognized.
-That is, budget for the future replacement of these major items rather than responding to them as one-offs.
+That is, budget for the future replacement of these major items rather rather than responding to them as one-offs.

 Tax considerations and year-end preparation

 Keep such records that are necessary for payroll tax returns, sales and excise tax returns, and annual information returns.
 Maintain proper records for employee classification, contractor agreements and benefits provided.
-Create a year-end to-do list: balance accounts, verify prepaid and accrued expenses, value your supplies inventory and confirm that W-2/W-3 or the equivalent is in place.
+Create a year-end to-do list: balance accounts, verify prepaid and accrued expenses, value your supplies inventory and confirm that W-2/W-3 ar the equivalent is in place.
 Check with a tax professional for local and/or state childcare tax regulations, or credits and exemptions.

 List of daycare financial KPIs